Aashishsharma/Learnings/Node/Node.md

-to scale node app, using multiple processes is the only option use the cores that are provided by operating system os modules - os.cpu().lrnght gives is no. of cores in the operating system
+to scale node app, using multiple processes is the only option use the cores that are provided by operating system os modules - os.cpu().length gives is no. of cores in the operating system

 child process module - inbuild module in node - this module enables us to use os functionality by running system command inside child process
 4 ways to create a child process